CarolinaPerez1992/smoky-front/README.md

 # Smoky
- e-commerse de vapeadores, respuestos y líquidos
+ e-commerse of vapers, respuestos and e-liquids
-## Levantamiento de proyecto
+## run the project
 npm install
 npm start